 That means the American dream.

-And then all we've got, even when the president says, well, it's the lowest level of black and Hispanic unemployment in American history.
+And that all we've got, even when the president says, wow, it's the lowest level of black and Hispanic unemployment in American history.

 And Democrats just sit there as if that's transformative for this country.